 The next day, I came to school fully expecting to be fired.
 Instead of being fired, I was invited to a meeting with James and all of these adults who cared about him.
 In the meeting, I was able to see James in a new light.
 I realized he’s just a kid, and he reacted like a kid.

 I got the chance to tell him there were so many things I could relate to that he was experiencing.
 I could see he was trying to act tough and I’ve been there.
 James then continued to smack his teeth and blew off the things I was saying, so I pointed out to him that we are all in that room because we care about him, but he was acting like the people trying to help him were trying to hurt him.

-Something in that struck a chord with James and he started to cry and left the room so we wouldn’t see him break his tough appearance.
+Something in that struck a chord with James, and he started to cry and left the room so we wouldn’t see him break his tough appearance.
 His mom then shared with us that he didn’t start acting like this in school until his brother was killed.
 The conversation also revealed that his father was in jail.
-She shared the whole family was grieving and they weren’t sure how to help him.
+She shared that the whole family was grieving, and they weren’t sure how to help him.